- How Are Residential Generators Shipped?

 - Total weight and dimensions – A heavier, larger generator will always be more expensive to ship, particularly if it exceeds oversize load regulations.
 In contrast, smaller and lighter units will not be as costly to ship.

-- Additional insurance – You may need to purchase additional insurance depending on the value of your generator, and the coverage limits provided by the transport company.
-Always inquire about coverage limits so that you can ensure you’re covered in the rare event of an accident during the shipping process.
+- Additional insurance – You may need to purchase additional insurance depending on the value of your generator, freight agreement, and coverage limits provided by the transport company.
+Always inquire about coverage limits so that you can ensure you're covered in the rare event of an accident during the shipping process. control panel

 - Domestic vs. international shipping – Domestic generator shipping is much more common than shipping generators internationally, and is a lot simpler and cheaper, since your generator will simply be transported on a truck.